pymc-devs/pymc-examples/examples/time_series/Euler-Maruyama_and_SDEs.myst.md

 +++ {"button": false, "nbpresent": {"id": "2325c7f9-37bd-4a65-aade-86bee1bff5e3"}, "new_sheet": false, "run_control": {"read_only": false}, "slideshow": {"slide_type": "slide"}}

-## Toy model 1
+## Example Model

 Here's a scalar linear SDE in symbolic form

 $ dX_t = \lambda X_t + \sigma^2 dW_t $

-discretized with the Euler-Maruyama scheme
+discretized with the Euler-Maruyama scheme.

+We can simulate data from this process and then attempt to recover the parameters.

 ```{code-cell} ipython3
 ---